Skip to main content

 Native Support

-If you are using data testing on kotlin-native platforms, and you only have data tests (ie, zero manual tests) then you must instruct the Kotlin gradle plugin to not fail the build because no tests are discovered.
+If you are using data testing on kotlin-native platforms, and you only have data tests (ie, zero manual tests), then you must instruct the Kotlin Gradle plugin to not fail the build because no tests are discovered.
 This happens because data tests are generated at runtime by Kotest, the kotlin-native test discovery mechanism does not see any tests at compile time.
 Again, this only matters if you are using data tests exclusively.

 tasks.withType<KotlinTest>().configureEach {